eesazahed/github-pro-education-tutorial/README.md

 ### Conclusion

 Now with your upgraded accounts, I hope you enjoy creating amazing things!
-Feel free to check out my GitHub and Replit to view my projects.
+Feel free to check out my [GitHub](https://github.com/eesazahed) and [Replit](https://replit.com/@eesazahed) to view my projects.

+If you'd like to reach out, my email is eszhd1(at)gmail.com